How to fix Zoom problems on Mac

 - You haven’t clicked the Start video button

-- Other app is using the camera
+- Another app uses the camera

 You should see a message telling you that you have joined the meeting and the host will let you in soon.
 You may then have to confirm you want to use computer audio if you haven’t selected that as the default in Preferences (see above).
 If you don’t see that message, paste or type the Meeting ID or personal link name into the box that appears.

 Is any other app running at the moment?
 It could be Facebook Messenger, Facetime or, anything else that uses Mac’s camera.

 Some users reported problems with Zoom after installing the new version of macOS.
 More specifically, Zoom would crash after you tried to replace a virtual background.

 When Zoom quits unexpectedly, it looks like this: